 5. Don’t let your child kick the seat in front of him or her.

 Travelers love to complain about the annoying behavior of kids on airplanes, but while crying and other normal kid behaviors are forgivable, most of us can agree it’s not OK for a child to repeatedly kick a seatback.
-How to curb this behavior?
+How do you curb this behavior?
 If your child is small, distract him or her with a walk down the aisle, a toy, or a show.
 Fold down the tray table and do some coloring.
 For slightly bigger kids, try your regular system of rewards and consequences (treats and screen time are usually big motivators).
 As a last resort with a chronic seat-kicker, if you’re traveling with another adult, see if he or she can switch into the seat that’s being kicked.
 Other novel ideas include removing your kids’ shoes and placing a lovey in the seatback pocket to discourage those kicks.

 6. Don’t let your kids turn up the volume too much on their headphones.

 This might be challenging to monitor on a loud, busy flight, but it’s important: according to a report in the New York Times, noise at 100 decibels is only safe for about 15 minutes.
 And don’t assume that headphones made for children cannot be cranked up to unsafe levels—some of them emit levels that can still cause hearing damage.
 Aim for 60 percent of maximum volume, and have your child take a break every hour.